 Hazelnuts + Almonds + Salt + Cumin + Coriander + Sesame seeds + Fennel Seeds

 As with many local condiments, the content of dukkah varies from one house to another.
-However, it always has pounded nuts, most traditionally hazelnuts, cumin and coriander.
+However, it always has pounded nuts, most traditionally hazelnuts, ground cumin and coriander.
 You can also add other spices depending on the intended use.
-In this dukkah recipe I am using fennel – its sweet licoricey taste is a great match for vegetables that I was planning to top with the seasoning.
+In this dukkah recipe I am using fennel – its sweet licorice-y taste is a great match for vegetables that I was planning to top with the seasoning.

 Cumin: cumin is one of the prevailing flavours in Egyptian cuisine.
 Its rich, nutty notes liven up relatively humble ingredients of Egypt’s vegetable and meat dishes.
 Cumin is the key flavouring in dukkah.
+Typically, they use ground cumin but you can also toast and grind whole spice.

 Sesame seeds: white sesame seeds accentuate the nuttiness and add a subtle sweetness to the blend.
 In my dukkah recipe I am also using black sesame seeds – I like the hint of bitterness which makes the overall flavour more rounded.

 - You need to toast the nuts, sesame seeds and any other whole spice (like fennel seeds) beforehand.
-Because of different cooking times, it is best to do it in turns to avoid burning.
+Toasting brings out the aromas and makes spices suitable for consumption.

-Serving suggestions:
+Serving Suggestions:

 There are many ways you can enjoy your homemade dukkah.
 While traditionally they mix it with olive oil and use as a dip for bread, I love sprinkling it over roasted vegetables or even fish.
 It brings in an aromatic finish and an attractive crunch and is a great way to add a little sophistication to a simple dish.
 Still not sure?
-Try these delicious Brussels Sprouts (yes, you heard it right!) and see for yourself! 😀
+Try these delicious Brussels Sprouts (yes, you heard it right!) and see for yourself!

-Dukkah Recipe
+Homemade Dukkah Recipe

 Equipment